bio.rodeo

 Weill Cornell Medicine

-Self-supervised foundation model that learns reusable representations of cancer genomes from somatic SNVs and copy-number alterations across 33 tumor types.
+Self-supervised foundation model that embeds cancer genomes from somatic SNVs and copy-number alterations across 33 tumor types for tumor subtyping.

 Released: June 2026